stringzzz/stringzzz/README.md

 - 👋 Hi, I’m @stringzzz
+- Fictional (For Now) Software Company: Ghostwarez Co.
 - My main interests involving coding revolve around artificial intelligence, mathematics, and security.
 I would someday like to combine A.I. with cryptology to further cryptanalysis and cryptographic algorithms.